Rare epithelial ovarian cancers

-The prognosis for advanced mucinous carcinomas is usually worse than for advanced serous tumors, which is the more common type of ovarian cancer.
+The outlook for advanced mucinous carcinomas is usually worse than for advanced serous tumors.
+Serous is a more common type of ovarian cancer.

 Like endometrioid carcinomas, clear cell tumors can be caused by endometriosis or noncancerous tumors.
 This subtype is also